olm3ca/Galaxy-Chromebook/README.md

 ```

 ## Part 4: Windows 10/11 (now with improved drivers!)
 For Windows, you will need a driver utility beyond what Windows Update can find on its own.
 Driver Booster is one option, or try [Snappy](https://www.snappy-driver-installer.org/).
-Also, on Discord, @Coolstar revealed major progress for driver support on Windows.
+Also, on Discord, @Coolstar has released a driver for audio support on Windows.
+Check the /r/chrultrabook stikied posts for more details.
 - All drivers now signed by Microsoft WHQL -- will work with Secure Boot on Windows 10 19H1 and higher
 - Brightness key adjustments now work properly